McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 I've received a fellowship in the previous year.
 Can I reapply?

-You may reapply if you received a McKnight Artist Fellowship and Culture Bearers in 2018 or earlier.
-You are not eligible to apply if you received a McKnight fellowship in any category in 2019, 2020, 2021, 2022, and 2023.
+You may reapply if you received a McKnight Artist Fellowship and Culture Bearers in 2019 or earlier.
+You are not eligible to apply if you received a McKnight Artist and Culture Bearer fellowship in any category or medium in 2020, 2021, 2022, 2023, and 2024.
 To check prior awards, go here.

 I have questions about the fellowship that isn't covered here.
 Who can I contact?